Jane Karatzas Says “Bravo!” to Jefferson

 And that is why Jane recently added the Sidney Kimmel Cancer Center at Jefferson as a beneficiary in her will; she is bequeathing money for a research fund in her and her late husband’s name.

-“Jeff is very near and dear to me,” she says.
-“When I’m gone I want their research to continue so we can outsmart cancer.”
+“Jefferson is very near and dear to me,” she says.
+“When I’m gone, I want their research to continue so we can outsmart cancer.”